NTU-ALComLab/PQSim/README.md

 - `*_out.qasm` : The circuits after cutting non-Clifford gates
 - `cliffordT_template/Core.v`, `cliffordT_template/measureClifford.v`, `cliffordT_template/define.v` : generated verilog files for the Vivado project

 With the generated verilog files, we then run synthesis, implementation, and write bitstream on the Vivado projects.
-After burn the bitstream in the FPGA, we can run the simulator codes.
+After program the bitstream into the FPGA, we can run the simulator codes.

 To compile the C++ codes, simply type
 ```